-Landscape & Tree Planting Guidelines
+Landscaping and Tree Planting Guidelines

-Plant trees away from underground utilities to prevent roots from interfering with underground pipes, cables and wires.
+Plant trees away from underground utilities to prevent roots from interfering with underground pipes, cables, and wires.
 Future repairs to these facilities could damage the health and beauty of nearby plants and trees.

-If you are planting trees on your property, make sure to never plant them directly under or within at least 25 feet of power lines for shorter trees and at least 40 feet away for medium-sized trees.
+If you are planting trees on your property, make sure you never plant them directly under or within at least 25 feet of power lines for shorter trees and at least 40 feet away for medium-sized trees.
 Refer to the chart below.

 If you have trees growing or leaning toward power lines, contact People's Energy Cooperative.
 Never try to prune them yourself.
 We can recommend skilled professionals to safely trim trees for electric line clearance.